Friday, 27 September 2024

 Aberdeen City Council made a deeply concerning decision to demolish the homes of nearly 150 people due to the presence of Reinforced Autoclaved Aerated Concrete (RAAC) in their buildings.
 The council has proposed compensating these homeowners with only the current market value of their properties, which is expected to be significantly lower than the values before RAAC was identified.
 Moreover, the council is deducting up to £70,000 for roof repairs, impacting homes that the council itself built and later sold off to unsuspecting ex-council tenants.
 These tenants, in turn, sold these properties to other unsuspecting buyers.
 As a result, a legal strategy is being developed, potentially involving litigation.

-In response, the Torry Community RAAC Campaign in Aberdeen is actively consulting with legal professionals to explore a class action lawsuit.
+In response, the UK RAAC Campaign Group is actively consulting with legal professionals to explore a class action lawsuit.
 Mr. Wilson Chowdhry has outlined key legal aspects for discussion with a solicitor, which include:

 1. Wednesbury Unreasonableness: This principle argues that the council's decision is irrational or unreasonable to the extent that no reasonable authority would have made the same decision.
 This may include examining whether the council has acted within its powers and whether the decision to demolish homes and offer below-market compensation was made with due consideration of all relevant factors.